 Michael Roberto is a Fellow of the Cutter Business Technology & Digital Transformation Strategies practice.
 He is the Trustee Professor of Management at Bryant University.
 Previously, he served on the faculty at Harvard Business School (HBS) for six years.
 He also has been a Visiting Associate Professor at New York University's Stern School of Business.

-Professor Roberto is the author of Unlocking Creativity: How to Solve Any Problem and Make the Best Decisions by Shifting Creative Mindsets, which explores the creative process and offers advice about how organizations can remove barriers to innovation.
-He is also author of Know What You Don't Know, which examines how leaders discover hidden problems and unearth bad news in their organizations before such problems escalate to become major failures and Why Great Leaders Don't Take Yes For An Answer, which was named one of the top 10 business books of 2005 by The Globe and Mail.
-Professor Roberto's blog has been named one of the top 50 business professor blogs in the world.
+Prof. Roberto is the author of Unlocking Creativity: How to Solve Any Problem and Make the Best Decisions by Shifting Creative Mindsets, which explores the creative process and offers advice about how organizations can remove barriers to innovation.
+He is also author of Know What You Don't Know, which examines how leaders discover hidden problems and unearth bad news in their organizations before such problems escalate to become major failures and Why Great Leaders Don't Take Yes for an Answer, which was named one of the top 10 business books of 2005 by The Globe and Mail.
+Prof. Roberto's blog has been named one of the top 50 business professor blogs in the world.
 At Cutter Summit 2020, Prof. Roberto will lead a discussion on the research behind his latest book, Unlocking Creativity, which examines the barriers to creativity and innovation in organizations.